MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/learn-about-spoof-intelligence.md

 ## What do you need to know before you begin?

 - You open the Microsoft 365 Defender portal at <https://security.microsoft.com>.
-To go directly to the **Spoofing** tab on the **Tenant Allow/Block List** page, use <https://security.microsoft.com/tenantAllowBlockList?viewid=SpoofItem>.
+To go directly to the **Spoofed senders** tab on the **Tenant Allow/Block List** page, use <https://security.microsoft.com/tenantAllowBlockList?viewid=SpoofItem>.
 To go directly to the **Spoof intelligence insight** page, use <https://security.microsoft.com/spoofintelligence>.

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).
 To connect to standalone EOP PowerShell, see [Connect to Exchange Online Protection PowerShell](/powershell/exchange/connect-to-exchange-online-protection-powershell).